Niller2005/embeded-controller/README.md

 I had some issues with clearing the screen to change background color and text only clearing partially.
 I fixed it by adding a line of spaces.

 I also had issues with flickering when clearing.
 I fixed it by pausing the loop, when pausing the counter.
 When the counter is running it's only the text updating, and that doesn't flicker.

+## Other sensors

+I got the temperature and humidity sensor to work, but I couldn't find a use for it so I removed again.
+I tested it just to see how an analog sensor works, and it seems straigt forward.